-Frontline: Putin’s Revenge airs and is available to stream in two parts, on October 25 and November 1 at 10:00 pm.
+Frontline: Putin’s Revenge airs and is available to stream.

 “We assess Russian President Vladimir Putin ordered an influence campaign in 2016 aimed at the US presidential election.”
 That is the conclusion of a declassified report released by the office of the Director of National Intelligence on January 6, 2017, two weeks before the inauguration of Donald J. Trump as President.

 “That’s the question I started with: Why would Vladimir Putin want to step into an American election?”
 Michael Kirk says of his upcoming, two-part Frontline program, Putin’s Revenge, which investigates Russian interference in the 2016 Presidential election and what drove Putin to order it.
 “We came to the general, but I think very powerful, conclusion that he has had a lifetime of grievances building up about the US, and the sense of resentment just keeps building and building and building.
 That led him to say, ‘I’m going to create disruption and chaos in a democracy that will reveal exactly what a mess it is.’”

 According to Kirk, Putin’s interest in destabilizing democracy is not motivated by ideology – “the ideology of Putin right now is survival of Putin, and of course survival of Russia,” he says – but rather to demonstrate that the West and the democracy it espouses is corrupt and ineffective.
 In this way, Putin would preserve the power of Russia and himself and satisfy his resentment towards the US.